Micron (MU)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
 Any business can have short-term success, but a top-tier one grows for years.
-Luckily, Micron’s sales grew at a solid 11.8% compounded annual growth rate over the last five years.
-Its growth beat the average semiconductor company and shows its offerings resonate with customers, a helpful starting point for our analysis.
-Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.
+Luckily, Micron’s sales grew at an exceptional 19.9% compounded annual growth rate over the last five years.
+Its growth surpassed the average semiconductor company and shows its offerings resonate with customers, a great starting point for our analysis.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

-This quarter, Micron reported magnificent year-on-year revenue growth of 46%, and its $11.32 billion of revenue beat Wall Street’s estimates by 1.8%.
-Beyond the beat, this marks 8 straight quarters of growth, showing that the current upcycle has had a good run - a typical upcycle usually lasts 8-10 quarters.
-Company management is currently guiding for a 77% year-on-year decline in sales next quarter.
+This quarter, Micron reported magnificent year-on-year revenue growth of 196%, and its $23.86 billion of revenue beat Wall Street’s estimates by 20.1%.
+Beyond the beat, this marks 10 straight quarters of growth, showing that the current upcycle has had a good run - a typical upcycle usually lasts 8-10 quarters.
+Company management is currently guiding for a 260% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 35.4% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is eye-popping given its scale and suggests the market is forecasting success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 84.5% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping for a company of its scale and indicates its newer products and services will spur better top-line performance.

 6. Product Demand & Outstanding Inventory